Pickawillany: English accounts

 The four existing newspaper articles (all from November, 1752) focus heavily on the "acts of barbarity" of the murder of captives, the mutilation of corpses, and the cannibalizing of an English trader and of Chief Memeskia.
 In one article, William Trent reported that the fingers of the dead British trader were cut off and kept by Langlade's warriors.
 The papers emphasize that counterattacks were in preparation by the Native American tribes allied with the English.
 The New York Gazette says that the "Six Nations have not yet declared war, but have called in all their warriors, and are making preparations."
 Mobilization of European troops would have been controversial and was not being contemplated.
 Newspapers reported that the Six Nations and allied Indians in the Ohio Country had taken a "solemn oath to eat every Frenchman they can lay their hands on, and not to leave a man, woman, or child of the Tawaw [Ottawa] Nation alive."

-The five English traders captured at Pickawillany made the following statement in Philadelphia on 2 February 1753:
+The five English traders captured at Pickawillany (Joseph Stevens, George Henry, John Evans, James Devoy, and Owen Nicholson) made the following statement in Philadelphia on 2 February 1753:

 They were trading ... with the Five Indian Nations on the River Ohio ... when they were met, on the 22nd of June 1752, by a party of 170 Canada-French and some Indians, having a French officer at their head named Langlade who took these Declarants Prisoners.
 There were two other men of Philadelphia in Company with these Declarants, vizt.
 Andrew Browne and Alexander MacDonald, both whom the Indians of the French party kill'd by the Officer's order and cut off their Scalps.
 The French party seiz'd all the goods belonging to these Declarants ...
 Besides which the French kill'd 30 horses belonging to all five of them ...
 And these Declarants themselves were carried Prisoners to ...
 Quebec ... and were there thrown into a dark dungeon with only straw to lay upon.